 About The CompanyAt Frontier Cooperative, our vision is “Leading the way to develop generational success.”
 Due to our unique structure, we benefit from having farmers as customers, employees, neighbors, family members, friends, board members, owners, and residents of the communities we serve.
 We feel that farmers and the cooperative system are special, and we strive to be the model for what the future of agricultural cooperatives look like for future generations.
 We also feel it’s crucial to set the example for how to successfully bring multiple (vastly different) generations together, facilitating conversations, providing resources, promoting growth and advocating for change.

 This role will support operations, safety training, identify/correct major safety issues, and perform duties associated with all of Frontier’s business units.
-The Operations Intern will work closely with his or her mentor with operating and maintaining the grain and agronomy equipment.
+The operations intern will work closely with his or her mentor with operating and maintaining the grain and agronomy equipment.
 The selected candidate will work on various fabrication projects and procurement of bids for material/labor, as well as assist with truck scale operation.
 This person may have the opportunity to operate and maintain various pieces of heavy machines i.e., skid loaders, wheel loaders, and tractors.
 The candidate will also help clean and load trucks and dump areas when needed.
 This position requires time spent completing safety paperwork, maintaining safe working environments, and participating in financial training and safety training in all business units.
-As the Operations Intern, the candidate will learn to read basic blueprints/schematics/layouts for new equipment and facilities and have the opportunity to spend time learning how product is applied to the growers’ fields, while helping operate Frontier Coop’s Aerial Hanger during fungicide application season.
+As the operations intern, the candidate will learn to read basic blueprints/schematics/layouts for new equipment and facilities and have the opportunity to learn how product is applied to the growers’ fields, while helping operate Frontier Coop’s aerial hanger during fungicide application season.

 - A willingness to spend time learning about each business unit of Frontier Cooperative

-- An above basic knowledge and experience with technology 9i.e., Microsoft Office Suite)
+- A basic knowledge and experience with technology (i.e., Microsoft Office Suite)